rragrawal/dubAI-student-challenge/index.md

 The venue of the event is [University of Birmingham Dubai](https://g.co/kgs/Cua4qb).

 ## Important instructions for participants
+The event will be held at the UoBD campus, and students are expected to bring their laptops with them.

 ### Before the event
 Please go through these video lectures to get prepared for the event.
 The videos are available [here](https://drive.google.com/file/d/1mmqWM-k10Myc_9Shwev-m_bOaxioDf_q/view?usp=sharing).

 ### Challenges and submission